xiaomanong007/React_test/README.md

 # React_test
-this is my React demo App
+this is my React demo App :smile: